Diabetes Incidence and Historical Trends

 Type 1 diabetes incidence ranges from very low in South America and Asia, to very high in Europe, especially northern Europe (Onkamo et al. 1999).
 Finland, Sardinia (Italy), and Sweden have the highest incidence of type 1 diabetes in the world (Diamond Project Group 2006, Patterson et al. 2014, Tuomilehto 2013).
 In fact, the longer you live in Sweden, the higher your risk of type 1 diabetes-- offspring of immigrant women living in Sweden for 11 years or more have a 22% higher risk than offspring of women living in Sweden for 5 years or less (Hussen et al. 2015).
 Other countries show changes in incidence when after immigration, for example, immigrants to Israel from lower incidence countries lose their protection against diabetes around adolescence; the younger they are when the immigrate, the more likely they are to get type 1 (Peled et al. 2017).
 In Italy, migrants from North Africa actually have a higher incidence than the locally born Italian children (Maltoni et al. 2022).

 As an example of a country with low incidence, children in Dar es Salaam in Tanzania have very low incidence of type 1 diabetes, at 1.5 people diagnosed per 100,000 people, which is much lower than rates for Black children in the U.S., Virgin Islands, or Cuba.
 In Tanzania, only one child under age 5 was diagnosed during one 10 year study period (Swai et al. 1993).
 In Ghana, rates remain low, although there have been some changes over time, with increasing rates in adolescents but decreasing rates overall (from 1992-2018) (Sarfo-Kantanka et al. 2020).
 Mali also has low but increasing rates (Sandy et al. 2021).
 Burkina Faso also has low but increasing rates (Sagna et al. 2024).
 The Sudan, however, has higher rates than most other African countries (Saad et al. 2020), and Algeria has a high incidence (Khater et al. 2020).
+In general, the incidence of type 1 is low but increasing in sub-Saharan African, the Middle East, and North Africa (Zhang and Luo, 2024).
 The Raikas, a tribal group in India, have a far higher genetic risk of type 1 diabetes than other North Indians, yet the incidence of type 1 is almost nil (Bhat et al. 2014)-- implying that genetics do not tell the whole story.

 Age